 The MSRS degree program includes graduate level radiologic science core courses, track courses, and elective courses.
 All students must successfully complete the core courses.
 Track courses offer advanced educational experiences in administrative or educational areas.
 MSU offers elective courses reflective of current issues and trends in radiologic science.
 With approval from the MSU MSRS Graduate Coordinator, students may transfer up to six credit hours of graduate course work completed at other institutions.

 Students have up to six years from enrollment in the first radiologic science graduate course to complete the degree requirements.

 The program features an independent study design with a holistic approach to the major areas of study.
 Graduate Advisory Committees assist MSRS students proceed through the curriculum.

-In addition to enrollment in standard graduate courses, students benefit from practicum experiences focused on their areas of interest and develop research competencies through preparation of a thesis or file paper.
+In addition to enrollment in standard graduate courses, students benefit from evidence-based experiences focused on their areas of interest and develop research competencies through preparation of a thesis or file paper.

 Students need reliable access to computer technology including Internet and email services,

 as well as standard word processing programs.
 Students can refer to MSU Distance

 Education guidelines for generic technology advice or contact program faculty for technology